 THE MAN, THE MUSIC, THE MESSAGE

 As an ambitious kid growing up in the Stowe Village housing project in Hartford, Connecticut, Rahni was greatly affected by the musical influence of his parents.
 “Our house always had music playing!
 Day and night!
 It was a way of life for me!”
 Years ago in a small room in the back of the house, his dream began.
 Wires, microphones and tape recorders everywhere.
 Hanging on the wall was a spray-painted replica of a gold album.
 Music staff paper covered the floor as an electric piano sat in the middle of the room.
 He looks at the painted gold record and says “One day that thing on the wall is going to be the real thing!”
 As a teen, Rahni would sit obsessively for hours taking in the magic of his musical role models.
 He was very picky about who he listened to.
-From the pioneering Gospel music genius of Myrna Summers and Henry Jackson, to the jazz, r&b and funk of Quincy Jones, Herbie Hancock, Miles Davis, Bernard Purdie, Chuck Rainey, and the one of a kind genius orchestral arrangements and production of the one and only Gene Page and Thom Bell.
+From the pioneering Gospel music genius of Myrna Summers and Henry Jackson, to the jazz, r&b and funk of Quincy Jones, Herbie Hancock, Miles Davis, Bernard Purdie, Chuck Rainey, and the one of a kind genius orchestral arrangements and production of the one and only Gene Page, Thom Bell and Paul Riser.

 Though he respected the talents of many others, these were the guys and gals that would shape his musicality.
 As he began to move into the field of production and engineering, he possessed the same discriminatory choice of favoritism.
 Always favoring records written and/or produced by Thom Bell, Quincy Jones, Myrna Summers, Vinnie Barrett, Norman Whitfield, Frank Wilson and Maurice White.
 His engineering favorite was George Massenburg.
 “To this very day, I haven’t heard many recordings that compare to what he did 25 years ago.”